linkerd/website/linkerd.io/content/2-edge/tasks/managing-egress-traffic.md

 After you have used metrics in order to compose a picture of your egress traffic, you can start applying policies that allow only some of it to go through.
-Lets update our `EgressNetwork` and change its `trafficPolicy` to `Deny`:
+Let's update our `EgressNetwork` and change its `trafficPolicy` to `Deny`:

 ```bash